Charles Wakefield, finally free

 It was, in the jargon of my people, a scoop.

 I happened on it almost by accident.
 I had a habit of checking through probation, pardon, and parole records to see who was staying in prison and who was getting sprung.
 When I noticed the name “Charles Wakefield,” the word “murder,” and the word “parole,” I knew I’d found something important.
 I just didn’t know how important it was and how wrong I would be about so many things.

-I did an archive search and discovered that Wakefield had been convicted of killing an off-duty Greenville County deputy and his father back in the 70s.
+I did an archive search and discovered that Wakefield had been convicted of killing off-duty Greenville County deputy Frank Looper and his father back in the 70s.
 He was tried and convicted faster than anyone I’ve ever seen.
 He was sentenced to death.
 His life was over.